vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 feature 'M assigns a mission' do scenario 'they see the foobar on the page' do
     visit new_mission_path

-    fill_in 'Name',  with: 'Top Secret Mission'
+    click_on 'Create Mission'
-    fill_in 'Agent', with: 'James Bond'
+    fill_in 'Mission Name',  with: 'Top Secret Mission' fill_in 'Agent', with: 'James Bond'
     click_button 'Create Mission'